At a time like this, your council

 the annual ARCH Tenants' Conference

-For 2017, there are two membership fee options to choose
+There are two membership fee options to choose from:

 membership paid up front.